Guidance - Occupational Health Referrals

 The Occupational Health Report

-Following the appointment, an Occupational Health report will be typed up and sent to the referring manager within 2-3 days.
+Following the appointment, an Occupational Health report will be typed up.
+Where appropriate, this will firstly be sent to the employee to obtain their consent for it to be released.

 Using/Discussing the Occupational Health Report